-Jon Gosselin’s Stripping Debut Lacks Stripping And Gosselin Explains Why
+Jon Gosselin’s Stripping Debut Lacks Stripping, And Gosselin Explains Why

 — Jon Gosselin (@jgosselin10) March 23, 2017

 Still, the ridiculous possibility that Jon would be taking his clothes off had the media salivating.
 As cited in Huffington Post, Gosselin’s flyer said “No plans this weekend?
 Check out my debut!”
-It appears that the media made assumptions Jon’s participation meant Gosselin would be taking off his clothes.
+It appears that the media made assumptions about Jon’s participation, and that meant Gosselin would be taking off his clothes.

-In fact, Gosselin explained, the Untamed All Male Revue he was taking part in isn’t a strip show at all but more of what Jon described as “burlesque.”
+In fact, Gosselin explained, the Untamed All Male Revue that he was taking part in isn’t a strip show at all but more of what Jon described as “burlesque.”
 While the term “burlesque” certainly conjures up visions of sexually provocative costumes, Gosselin didn’t really have that going for him either, however.
 Unless of course you consider a middle aged man in a grass skirt and Hawaiian shirt sexy.
-Jon also sported a secret agent suit and tie and a fireman’s costume but if you were hoping for some Gosselin skin, the skirt was your best shot as it barely revealed some leg.
+Jon also sported a secret agent suit and tie and a fireman’s costume, but if you were hoping for some Gosselin skin, the skirt was your best shot as it barely revealed some leg.

 In all fairness, sometimes the media isn’t sure what to expect from Jon.
 Since Gosselin’s infamous cheating scandal while still married to the mother of his eight children, Kate Gosselin, Jon has re-invented himself in multiple careers.
 It’s no secret that Gosselin was fed up with filming Jon and Kate Plus Eight and constantly being under the scrutiny of the public eye through paparazzi lenses.

 In this instance, it seems like Jon Gosselin was simply embracing the love/hate relationship he has had with the media all along.
-Gosselin went on to explain in his Facebook post why he let the media run away with the stripper story:
+Gosselin went on to explain on his Facebook post why he let the media run away with the stripper story.

-“I could donate a portion of the proceeds to my favorite charity–St. Jude’s.
+“I could donate a portion of the proceeds to my favorite charity — St. Jude’s.
 St. Jude’s Children’s Hospital has always been near and dear to my heart.
 A couple of years ago we were able to visit, and it has always been my go to charity,” Gosselin said.
 “What started out as a great social experiment, turned out to be an incredible experience and I’m glad planet earth still cares about me.”

 But if you were thinking that Jon Gosselin was solely doing the performance for the greater good of humanity, don’t get too excited.
-Gosselin also admits he participated in the all male revue as a means of throwing himself a really great 40th birthday party.
+Gosselin also admits he participated in the all-male revue as a means of throwing himself a really great 40th birthday party.

 Check out Jon Gosselin’s complete video below: